chiragsingh1711/gsoc-2024-Issue-85/gsoc-2024-final-report.md

-# Google Summer of Code 2024 Final Report: BlenderBIM Add-on Radiance Exporter
+# Google Summer of Code 2024 Final Report: Radiance Rendering using BlenderBIM Add-on

 ## Project Overview

 This summer, I had the opportunity to contribute to the BlenderBIM Add-on as part of Google Summer of Code 2024.
 The project focused on developing a Radiance exporter for the BlenderBIM Add-on, enhancing its capabilities in lighting simulation and analysis for BIM (Building Information Modeling) projects.

 ![BlenderBIM Add-on Logo](images/Report/Screenshot%202024-08-21%20115103.png)